kirru2198/Docker-2/Docker_network.md

-Certainly!
 Docker networks are a key concept in Docker that allow containers to communicate with each other and with external resources in a secure and controlled way.
-Here’s a breakdown of Docker networks:

 ### 1. **What is a Docker Network?**
 A **Docker network** is a virtual network that connects Docker containers to each other and to the outside world.
 Just like how devices on a physical network can communicate with each other, containers on a Docker network can interact with each other.